manavendradesai/BuildMyWorld-RSE/README.md

     ├── world                          # Gazebo main World containing models │   ├── myApartment
     ├── CMakeLists.txt                 # Link libraries
-    └── media                          # Screenshots of the mobile robot and the apartment
+    └── media                          # Screenshots of the mobile robot and the apartment in Gazebo